 We recommend choosing the following two Cantrips to start out with:

-• Eldritch Blast – Deals 1-10 Force Damage at long range.
-This is very handy because you can keep using it every turn, making for a reliable damage source for the early game.
+- Eldritch Blast – Deals 1-10 Force Damage at long range.
+This is very handy because you can keep using it every turn, making for a reliable damage source.
+Warlocks also have a unique ability to make this Cantrip much more powerful, as you will see over the course of this guide.

 Spells